 - Covered Equipment and Services: The remove-and-replace requirement applies to equipment and services on a list of covered communications equipment and services (Covered List).
 The Second R&O clarifies that “[t]he Covered List is limited to such equipment and services that the federal government, including the U.S. intelligence community, has identified as national security threats and that are placed at the most vulnerable spots in our communications infrastructure” and is “also limited to certain operational functions such as routing or redirecting user data traffic, causing an advanced communications service provider’s network to be remoted disrupted, or otherwise posing an unacceptable risk to United States national security.” ¶ 33.
 Accordingly, it states that “concerns raised in the record regarding inclusion of Lifeline end-user equipment are moot because they are outside the scope of the Secure Networks Act.” ¶ 33.

 General Matters on Secure Networks Act Implementation

 The Second R&O interprets “‘communications equipment and service’ as defined in section 9(4) of the Act to include all equipment or services used in fixed and mobile broadband networks, provided they include or use electronic components.” ¶ 52.
 The Second R&O also interprets “‘advanced communications service’ for the purposes of the Secure Networks Act to include services with any connection of at least 200 kbps in either direction.” ¶ 55.

 Creation and Maintenance of the Covered List

 - Determinations from any executive branch interagency body with appropriate national security expertise.
-In addition to the Federal Acquisition Security Council (FASC), which is referenced in the Act, the Commission would include in this category Team Telecom and the Committee on Foreign Investment in the United States (CFIUS).
+In addition to the Federal Acquisition Security Council (FASC), which is referenced in the Act, the Commission has included in this category Team Telecom and CFIUS.

 - Determinations from the National Defense Authorization Act for Fiscal Year 2019.